sandinmyjoints/zero-to-node-short/notes.md

 ## Slide 12 - Streams

+* I'm actually going to skip over streams in the interest of time because another presenter is going to discuss them.
 * So I got comfortable with callbacks first.
 And events.
 Then Ryan says to switch to streams.
 * Streams are another async paradigm.
 Powerful abstraction for IO.